buzzqw/TUS/OBSS/markdown-separati/en/43-obss-monster-manual.md

 **Undead** are creatures once alive brought to a horrible state of undeath through the practice of necromantic magic or some blasphemous curse.
 Among the undead are walking corpses, such as vampires and zombies, or incorporeal spirits, such as ghosts and specters.
 Some more intelligent undead speak Expiran, a language made of dark whispers.

 **Plants**, in this context, are vegetable creatures, not normal flora.
 Most of them are mobile and some are carnivorous.
-The most classic example of plants are shambling mounds and Tree Man.
+The most classic examples of plants are shambling mounds and Tree Man.
 Fungal creatures and myconids also fall into this category.

 **Humanoids** are the main population of game worlds, civilized and wild, including humans and a wide range of other species.
 They possess a language and culture, few or no innate magical abilities (although many humanoids can learn spells), and a bipedal form.
 The most common humanoid races are those most suitable as player characters: humans, dwarves, elves, and nibali, outcasts.
 Almost as numerous, but more brutal and savage, and almost all evil, are the goblinoid races (goblins, hobgoblins, and bugbears), orcs, gnolls, lizardfolk, and kobolds.